a2g/Script/README.md

 <div style="height: 150px"></div>

+location - sigle place
+area = a collection of places
+world = a collection of areas

+square - a square on the area-map grid

 ## How to run it locally?

 #### Copy `.env.sample` to create `.env`.
 And provide the values for environment variables